SharanSMenon/Bird-identifier-iOS/PRIVACY_POLICY.md

 We do not access/use the location data saved in any of your images, whether it was taken by camera or uploaded from your photo library.

+The app has links to 2 websites, GitHub and the web version of the bird identifier app.
+If you choose to click those links, you are subject to the privacy policy of those two websites, and they may collect data on you.
+We will not have access to any data they may collect.